true-hamid/react-native-windows-msal/README.md

 # react-native-windows-msal
- A simple module exposing MSAL login from Windows native to react native
+ A simple module exposing MSAL login for UWP apps to react native